Toronto Eyelid Surgery: Blepharoplasty

 After a mutual decision is made by both you and your surgeon, the technique indicated for your individual surgery will be discussed.
 The type of anesthesia, the surgical facility, any supportive surgery, and the risks and costs inherent in the procedure will be outlined.

-Understanding the procedure for Toronto Blepharoplasty
+Understanding the procedure for Blepharoplasty (Eyelid Surgery) in Toronto

 Whether the Toronto Blepharoplasty surgery is desired for functional or cosmetic reasons, your choice of a qualified facial plastic surgeon is of paramount importance.